julianwileymac/julianwileymac.github.io/README.md

+# Julian Wiley's Portfolio
 Welcome to the [Repository Name] GitHub repository!
 This repository houses the complete codebase and resources for our web application, built with a powerful and modern tech stack including Hugo, Go (Golang), and Node.js.
 This README provides a comprehensive overview of the project, its structure, how to set it up, and how to contribute.

 Table of Contents
 About This Project